A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Methods to Retrieve Star Formation History from a WD population

 \subsection{Bin size}

-From the uncertainties in the photometric fitting for the bolometric magnitudes, we can determine the resolution with which we can sample the WDLF.
 At the Nyquist sampling rate~\citep{1949IEEEP..37...10S}, there should be two sampling points in the space of one full-width at half maximum~(FWHM).
 Assuming the noise is Gaussian, one FWHM is equivalent to $2.355$ standard deviations ($\sigma$).
 Thus, the optimal sampling rate is $1.1775\sigma$ at the given magnitude.
+The maximal information within a WDLF that can be extracted is thus limited by the level of uncertainties in the luminosity determination, in this work it is the bolometric magnitude.
+The uncertainty in the bolometric magnitudes from photometric fitting acts as the smoothing kernel that degrades the true signal.
+By constructing a one-to-one relation between the bolometric magnitude and its uncertainty, we can determine the resolution with which to retrieve true information from the WDLF.